 These processes enable communities (and partnership agencies and services) to regard their community suicide prevention initiative as a unique opportunity to bring about profound and positive change for Indigenous communities.

 The teams planning and conducting evaluations are encouraged to:

 - Use a qualitative yarning approach involving Indigenous researchers/consultants for data collection, interpretation, analysis and reporting

-- give priority to Indigenous perspectives, values, knowledge and experiences using in-depth unstructured conversational interviews and facilitated focus group discussions; and
+- Give priority to Indigenous perspectives, values, knowledge and experiences using in-depth unstructured conversational interviews and facilitated focus group discussions

 - Collaborate with existing project partnerships using consultation processes and agreements established with Indigenous communities throughout the project development and implementation

 The actual specifics of the evaluation methodology and indicators, specific questions and data collection and communication reporting format need to be negotiated with Indigenous communities at an early stage, taking into account the local community contexts.

 - Establishing a local reference group with relevant community organisations and members who have relevant knowledge, skills and understanding to provide additional advice on the evaluation process

 - Negotiating to include appropriate qualitative and quantitative methodologies and reporting arrangements with all relevant stakeholders groups including Indigenous partner organisations, community leaders and stakeholders